 In this course, the student is given an intense introduction to the pathophysiology and management of selected diseases, based on body systems.
 Specific pathophysiologies include infectious and communicable diseases, allergies and anaphylaxis, vascular toxicology and hematology, neurological, endocrine, renal and gastroenterology emergencies and systems.
 An overview of common laboratory and diagnostic tests is presented.
-Students completing the course will receive a certificate in Emergency Medical Patients: Assessment Care and Transport (EMPACT).
-(Note: there may be an additional cost for EMPACT certification).
 (55 lec hours) Prerequisites: EMS 210, EMS 202, EMS 205, and EMS 206 and currently licensed AEMT, successful completion of all EMS required preadmission testing, and advisor approval.